michaelgrosner/tribeca/README.md

 Troubleshooting:

+ * Do not install or execute the application as root; if you really want to install as root do it with `npm install --unsafe-perm`.

  * Create a temporary [swap file](https://stackoverflow.com/questions/17173972/how-do-you-add-swap-to-an-ec2-instance) (after install you can swapoff) if the installation fails with error: `virtual memory exhausted: Cannot allocate memory`.

  * Use `smallfiles=true` in your `/etc/mongodb.conf` if your `/var/lib/mongodb/journal/*` files are too big (see [more info](https://stackoverflow.com/questions/19533019/is-it-safe-to-delete-the-journal-file-of-mongodb)).